bandada-infra/bandada/apps/docs/docs/tutorials/api-sdk/onchain-invites.md

 const semaphore = getSemaphoreContract("sepolia", signer)
 ```

-You can choose to use other signer package of your choice, wagmi is just an example.
+You can choose to use another signer package of your choice, wagmi is just an example.

 ## Create a group

-Create a new on-chain group with associated group.
+Create a new on-chain group with an associated group.

 ```ts
 const semaphore = getSemaphoreContract("sepolia", signer as any)